voorloopnul/pipetaxon/README.md

 ![alt text](https://i.imgur.com/A7Vxzq9.png)

+## Getting Started (the easier way)

+We have packaged pipetaxon as a docker container, you should be able to get it up effortless by simply running the cmd:

+ > docker pull voorloop/pipetaxon && docker run --rm -p **80**:8000 voorloop/pipetaxon

+The bold **80** is to run it on default HTTP port, if it's already in use or you don't have permission you can simply change it for any other port:

+ > docker pull voorloop/pipetaxon && docker run --rm -p **81**:8000 voorloop/pipetaxon

+Then go ahead to your browser and type:

+ > `http://localhost` (when you choose port 80) or `http://localhost:81` (or any other port you have chosen)

 ## Getting Started

 These instructions should be enough to get an instance of pipetaxon running in a ubuntu system.
 By default it have all